grafana/alloy/docs/sources/reference/components/remote/remote.vault.md

 nonsensitive(remote.vault.LABEL.data.KEY_NAME)
 ```

-Using `nonsensitive` allows for using the exports of `remote.vault` for attributes in components that don't support secrets.
+Using `convert.nonsensitive` allows for using the exports of `remote.vault` for attributes in components that don't support secrets.

-[nonsensitive]: ../../../stdlib/nonsensitive/
+[convert.nonsensitive]: ../../../stdlib/convert/

 ## Component health